House Republicans tout session-long successes as misfires underscore final day

 House Democrats cite dysfunction for low number of bills

-Just moments after House Democrats scored two unexpected victories in the house, Speaker Todd Richardson emerged into the House Lounge with his caucus in tow to explain on the major policy changes the Republican supermajority has effected sine Jan.
+Just moments after House Democrats scored two unexpected victories in the House, Speaker Todd Richardson emerged into the House Lounge with his caucus in tow to explain the major policy changes the Republican supermajority has instituted since Jan.
 4.

 “For nearly a decade, Missouri’s conservative majorities have worked to pass conservative reforms and create real results for Missouri families,” Richardson said in a press conference after session.
 “On numerous fronts, we’ve been blocked.
 But this year we sent a message loud and clear that once again Missouri is open for business.”

-Tort reform measures like collateral source and the Daubert expert witness standards bill, labor reform measures like right-to-work and regulatory reform as many pieces of legislation changing licensing requirements made it to Gov. Eric Greitens’ desk before sine die.
+Some of those measures included tort reform legislation like the collateral source rule change and the Daubert expert witness standards bill, labor reform measures like right-to-work, and regulatory reform as many pieces of legislation changing licensing requirements made it to Gov. Eric Greitens’ desk before sine die.

-On top of that, the budget will fund the foundation formula for the first time since its inception, and both chambers managed to agree on a REAL ID bill that will ensure Missourians that want to can continue to ride on airplanes and visit military bases.
+On top of that, the budget will fund the state’s foundation formula for the first time since its inception, and both chambers managed to agree on a REAL ID bill that will ensure Missourians who want to can continue to ride on airplanes and visit military bases.

 “We set out this session to try to create one of the most competitive economic climates, and if you look at the number of things we sent to the governor’s desk, Missouri will have one of the most aggressive, competitive economic climates anywhere in the country,” Richardson said.

-However, many questions asked dealt with how the Republican caucus, which holds a supermajority in both chambers of the General Assembly could not seal the deal on a few final issues.
+However, many questions asked by reporters dealt with how the Republican caucus, which holds a supermajority in both chambers of the General Assembly could not seal the deal on a few final, crucial issues.